 Tesla Service Centers are operated by Tesla and appointments can be scheduled through the Tesla Mobile App.
 However, Tesla claims that 80% of repairs can be done outside the Service Center, since they can run remote diagnostics, provide updates with fixes over-the-air, and also offer Mobile Service.

-To find the closest Service Center to you, check out Tesla’s website: https://www.tesla.com/findus/list
+To find the closest Service Center to you, go to Tesla's Service Center website.

 Blog posts related to Service center

 When I took delivery of my Model S the staff member who helped me said: Remember, a Tesla is still a car.
 Every time I talk to someone new to Tesla I use that piece of advice.
 This post is about things that are fundamentally different in a Tesla, about both the car and the experience of buying one.

 Videos about Service center

 Tesla Service Center STRICT COVID-19 Safety Procedures

 Had an appointment with my Tesla Model 3 at a local Tesla Service Center in Toronto this morning (March 17, 2020).
 I was very impressed with Tesla's business continuity plan and STRICT procedures and safety guidelines related to COVID-19.
 Tesla keeps you safe at your service appointment whether you drive a Model 3, a Model Y, or any Tesla vehicle.

 My Tesla Service Center Eperience!
 Tl;dr my experience was awesome.
 Don't listen to the haters, Tesla rocks.